-Dimensions F1, F2, F3 in Figure 3-1, a 3-1, Figure 3-2, a 3-3 and the corresponding tables are only for guidance and can vary depending on crane dimensions, handling tools or dismantling tolerances.
+Dimensions F1, F2, F3 in Figure 3-1, 1 3-1 and the corresponding table are only for guidance and can vary depending on crane dimensions, handling tools or dismantling tolerances.
 If these values cannot be met or if more detailed information is required, please contact WinGD.

-For further information, please refer to "DG 0816-01 Dismantling Dimensions - Concept" and final "DG 0816-02 Dismantling Dimensions" on WinGD web page: Drawings \rightarrow Dismantling Dimensions.
+Docu WinGD For further information, please refer to "DG 0816-01 Dismantling Dimensions - Concept" and final "DG 0816-02 Dismantling Dimensions" on WinGD web page: $Drawings \rightarrow Dismantling Dimensions$.